shahaliyev/shahaliyev.github.io/_posts/2024-11-08-web-scraping.md

 ## Legal Considerations

 - **Terms of Service Violation.** Some websites have ToS which prohibit web scraping, making it illegal by law.
-- **Copyright Infingement.** Scraping copyrighted data may also lead to legal repercussions.
+- **Copyright Infringement.** Scraping copyrighted data may also lead to legal repercussions.
 - **Privacy Laws.** Scraping personal and sensitive data can violate privacy regulations of different governments.
 - **Unauthorized Access.** Scraping data from not publicly available websites is basically digital trespassing and can lead to legal consequences.